lamthienphuc/E-Commerce-Data-Warehouse/README.md

 To write complex SQL queries for analytical purposes.

 ## **Dataset**
 The dataset used in this project is the E-Commerce Data, which contains transactions from an online retail platform.
-It includes details such as invoice number, stock code, description, quantity, [...]
+It includes details such as invoice number, stock code, description, quantity,...